gorse-io/gorse/README.md

 ## Architecture

 Gorse is a single node training and distributed prediction recommender system.
-Gorse stores data in MySQL or MongoDB, with intermediate data cached in Redis.
+Gorse stores data in MySQL, MongoDB, PostgresSQL or ClickHouse, with intermediate data cached in Redis.

 1. The cluster consists of a master node, multiple worker nodes, and server nodes.
 1. The master node is responsible for model training, non-personalized item recommendation, configuration management, and membership management.